Earthport/rest-api-docs/Guides/webhooks.md

 Webhooks are used to be notified about events occurring on your account.

-Earthport can send webhook events that notify your application any time an event happens on your account.
+Visa Payments Limited can send webhook events that notify your application any time an event happens on your account.
 This is especially useful for events, for instance when a payment is rejected or returned, or when a deposit is made to your account.

 Webhooks are sent asynchronously and are not guaranteed to be delivered in order.
 We recommend that applications protect against duplicated events by making event processing idempotent.

 * You must use SSL/TLS for webhook URLs.
 Unsecured webhook URLs are only allowed in the sandbox environment.
-* Webhooks include an 'Earthport-Origin' header indicating which Earthport environment they were sent from.
+* Webhooks include an 'Earthport-Origin' header indicating which Visa Payments Limited environment they were sent from.
 This will be `https://api.earthport.com` for production, and `https://api-sandbox.earthport.com` for sandbox.
 * If you are validating webhook signatures then your endpoint should return a "498 Token Invalid" error - should the signature be invalid.
-* You may optionally choose to  whitelist Earthport's webhook IP addresses (52.210.35.14 or 34.242.162.91).
+* You may optionally choose to whitelist Visa Payments Limited webhook IP addresses (52.210.35.14 or 34.242.162.91).

 ### Signing webhooks

-Earthport signs the body of the POST request with an HMAC SHA256 digest, using the client_id and secret key of the client.
+Visa Payments Limited signs the body of the POST request with an HMAC SHA256 digest, using the client_id and secret key of the client.

 This signature is then set in an HTTP Header "Earthport-Signature" along with the HTTP Header "Earthport-Client-Id".